-E-cigarettes are not approved by the FDA as an aid to quit smoking.
-116 The U.S. Department of Health and Human Services stated that, "so far, the research shows there is limited evidence that e-cigarettes are effective for helping smokers quit."
-116 However, the FDA has approved several smoking cessation products designed to help users gradually withdraw from smoking (i.e., nicotine replacement therapy) in which flavors are approved-nicotine chewing gum and nicotine lozenges.
-117 Vapor product manufacturers may apply to have their product reviewed by FDA for approval as a cessation option which could include flavors.
+To date, e-cigarettes have not been approved by the FDA as an aid to quit smoking (i.e., a cessation device).
+The U.S. Department of Health and Human Services stated that, "so far, the research shows there is limited evidence that e-cigarettes are effective for helping smokers quit."
+Vapor product manufacturers may apply to have their product reviewed by FDA for approval as a cessation option.
 Due to confidentiality laws, the Division of Drug Information in the FDA's Center for Drug Evaluation and Research (CDER) cannot provide information related to drug applications that may have been submitted to the agency (CDER, personal communication, September 2019), and analysts were unable to determine whether any vapor product manufacturers have applied to have their product reviewed as a cessation device.

-Overall, there is mixed evidence that e-cigarettes provide opportunity for cessation for adult combustible cigarette smokers. ^{7,42} While some studies suggest that e-cigarettes may be useful cessation tools or may help smokers decrease their use of combustible cigarettes, other studies have found that e-cigarette use is associated with a decreased likelihood of quitting combustible cigarettes and increased consumption of combustible cigarettes.
-56-59 A 2016 meta-analysis concluded that e-cigarettes, as they are currently being used, are actually associated with lower quit rates among adult combustible cigarette smokers.
-59 National Health Interview Survey data (2014 to 2016) indicate the dominant pattern of e-cigarette use in adults is dual use of both combustible cigarettes and e-cigarettes.
-76 As part of the interim guidance issued by CDC to address the outbreak of severe pulmonary illness associated with e-cigarette use, CDC recommended that, "adult smokers who are attempting to quit should use evidence-based smoking cessation treatments, including counseling and FDA-approved medications."
+Overall, there is mixed evidence that e-cigarettes provide opportunity for cessation for adult combustible cigarette smokers.
+While some studies suggest that e-cigarettes may be useful cessation tools or may help smokers decrease their use of combustible cigarettes, other studies have found that e-cigarette use is associated with a decreased likelihood of quitting combustible cigarettes and increased consumption of combustible cigarettes.33-36 A 2016 meta-analysis concluded that e-cigarettes, as they are currently being used, are actually associated with lower quit rates among adult combustible cigarette smokers.
+A 2020 meta-analysis concluded that, "as consumer products, in observational studies, e-cigarettes were not associated with increased smoking cessation in the adult population.
+In [randomized control trials], provision of free e-cigarettes as a therapeutic intervention was associated with increased smoking cessation."

+National Health Interview Survey data (2014 to 2016) indicate the dominant pattern of ecigarette use in adults is dual use of both combustible cigarettes and e-cigarettes.
+As part of the interim guidance issued by CDC to address the outbreak EVALI, CDC recommended that, "adult smokers who are attempting to quit should use evidence-based smoking cessation treatments, including counseling and FDA-approved medications."
 In sum, the National Academy of Sciences stated that, "the net public health effect, harm or benefit, of e-cigarettes depends on three factors: their effect on youth initiation of combustible tobacco products, their effect on adult cessation of combustible tobacco products, and their intrinsic toxicity."
 They concluded that "there would be net public health harm in the short and long terms if the products do not increase combustible tobacco cessation in adults."
-42

-Since there is mixed evidence that e-cigarettes provide opportunity for combustible tobacco cessation in adults and since evidence suggests that most adolescents and young adults do not use e-cigarettes to quit smoking, ^{45,76} we did not include this pathway in the logic model on page 8.
+Since there is mixed evidence that e-cigarettes provide opportunity for combustible tobacco cessation in adults and since evidence suggests that most adolescents and young adults do not use e-cigarettes to quit smoking, we did not include this pathway in the logic model.